 Think of DukeImmerse: Uprooted/Rerouted as Focus on steroids: a semester-long, research-based, student-faculty collaboration on a single theme–forced migration–plus a weekly dinner meeting and a four-week mid-semester field trip to work with refugees abroad.
-The application period for Spring 2014 has ended.
+The program is not being offered in Spring 2015.

-Uprooted/Rerouted strives to understand the contemporary dynamics of displacement and the challenges it poses.
-It aims to offer concrete research-based interventions to address both the causes and consequences of displacement.
-Duke students and faculty will collaborate both with refugee communities and international, national and local NGOs working with these communities.
-Working from a variety of methodological, theoretical, disciplinary and political perspectives, participants will address a single research question: how does displacement affect the well-being and the social identity of those displaced?
+Uprooted/Rerouted supported and understanding of the contemporary dynamics of displacement and the challenges it poses.
+It aimed to offer concrete research-based interventions to address both the causes and consequences of displacement.
+Duke students and faculty collaborated both with refugee communities and international, national and local NGOs working with these communities.
+Working from a variety of methodological, theoretical, disciplinary and political perspectives, participants addressed a single research question: how does displacement affect the well-being and the social identity of those displaced?

-Uprooted/Rerouted has for the past two years involved a systematic comparison of Bhutanese and Iraqi refugees, two of the three groups the U.S. State Department and Office of Homeland Security have specially targeted for resettlement, and the two fastest growing refugee populations in Durham and surrounding areas.
-This year, as part of the Bass Connections working group in Displacement, Resettlement and Global Mental Health, other refugee populations may be included as well.
+Uprooted/Rerouted in its first two years involved a systematic comparison of Bhutanese and Iraqi refugees, two of the three groups the U.S. State Department and Office of Homeland Security have specially targeted for resettlement, and the two fastest growing refugee populations in Durham and surrounding areas.
+In 2014, as part of the Bass Connections working group in Displacement, Resettlement and Global Mental Health, Syrian refugee populations were included as well.